 7. They’re contagiously agileBy now, you may be thinking a successful CMO needs to be everything to everyone.
 That’s not far off the mark.
 The role of the CMO is becoming increasingly fractured, requiring great agility to manage.
 There are three distinct activities now required of all CMOs, according to Harvard Business Review:

 - Designing the right strategies and processes to carry out the company’s vision in a multi-channel world.

 - Serving as the organizational “glue” for driving change.

+Could you be an exceptionally successful CMO?If the science of machine learning applications and data algorithms excites you as much as the creativity of campaign planning, you’re off to a running start.
+As you evolve and grow professionally, be intentional about developing the traits that will help you succeed in technology-charged environments.
+Craft a “marchitecture” that delivers the agility and infrastructure needed to keep pace with connected consumers.
 Want to learn more about exceptional CEOs?
 Download “CMOs at the Wheel” to learn from the marketing leaders from companies such as Belkin, GE Healthcare, Hilton, Oracle and Grubhub interviewed by MarTech Today contributors Erica Seidel and Nadine Dietz.